srwi/FastLEDHub/README.md

 The animation name can be any unique string and will be used to identify animations in the web interface.

+### Uploading web interface files

+To be able to access the web interface, several files have to be uploaded to SPIFFS storage.
+They are located within the `data` folder inside FastLEDHub's library folder.
+To upload those files there are two easy options:

+- Copy the whole `data` folder into your sketch directory and upload the files using the Arduino filesystem uploader ([ESP8266](https://github.com/esp8266/arduino-esp8266fs-plugin), [ESP32](https://github.com/me-no-dev/arduino-esp32fs-plugin)).
+- After the sketch has been flashed to the device upload each file within the `data` folder individually by accessing `http://<device-ip>/edit`.

 ## Additional features

 ### Custom color pickers